 Benjamin Brockhaus

-Sustainability economist, CH
+Sustainability economist, Bio-Stiftung Switzland, CH

 Magdalena Ries

-Experiential Educator, DE
+Experiential educator, peace activist, DE

 Christiane Leiste